centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getcontactgroup

-To view the contact group list of a service, use the **GETCONTACTGROUP** action:
+To view the contact group list for a service, use the **GETCONTACTGROUP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o "SERVICE" -a getcontactgroup -v "Centreon-Server;Ping"